cbib/dypfish/README.md

 sh download_data_paper.sh
 ```

-To run the available analysis on the provided data first execute (At DypFish's root):
+To run the available analysis on the provided data first execute at DypFISH root folder (see above):

 ```sh
 export PYTHONPATH=${PYTHONPATH}:$(pwd)/src